top of page

 South Island Counselling Centre

-If you have or think you might be suffering from a mental illness, below are a list of publicly funded or free non-profit resources on Southern Vancouver Island:
+If you have or think you might be suffering from a mental illness and/or addictions, below are a list of publicly funded or free non-profit resources on Southern Vancouver Island:

 Victoria CARES Clinic: This is the main hub for all mental health and addiction services in Victoria.
 Call the clinic to schedule an intake appointment, which is free and usually happens within 2 weeks.
 This is highly recommended for anyone with mental health concerns.